-In August 2015, Guatemala, a country of approximately 16 million people, mostly women and indigenous people, shuddered at the announcement of its President Otto Pérez Molina’s and its Vice President Roxana Baldetti’s arrest.
-The two were accused of running a large network of customs-related corruption that left the public coffers empty and prompted a severe financial crisis.
+But, in August 2015, Guatemala, a country of approximately 16 million people, mostly women and indigenous people, were stunned by the announcement of the arrest of President Otto Pérez Molina’s and his Vice President Roxana Baldetti.
+The two were accused and charged with running a large network of customs-related corruption scheme that left the public coffers empty and prompted a severe financial crisis.

-The general feeling was one of triumph: by keeping up the pressure in the streets, the Guatemalan people had managed to overthrow of a president and vice president and opened up a new era for democracy in the country.
-The international media sent the message around that Guatemala was a democratic example for Latin America and the world - much as the Arab Spring.
+The general feeling was one of triumph: by keeping up the pressure in the streets, the Guatemalan people managed to overthrow the president and vice president and open up a new era for democracy in the country.
+The international media sent the message around the world that Guatemala was a democratic example for Latin America and the world – a Latin American version of the Arab Spring.

-Since April of 2015, social networks had been coordinating a powerful campaign demanding the vice president’s resignation first, and then the president’s.
+Since April of 2015, social networks had been coordinating a powerful campaign demanding the Vice President’s resignation first, and then the President’s.
 In Guatemala City’s central square, crowds of up to 70.000 people gathered each week to protest and demand an end to corruption.
-Guatemala was coming out of its lethargy and apparent indifference, particularly among the middle classes, and standing up against the unbridled corruption in all spheres of government and the metastasis of organized crime in the state structures.
+Guatemala was coming out of its lethargy and apparent indifference, particularly among the middle classes, and standing up against the unbridled corruption in all spheres of government and the metastasis of organized crime in state structures.

 Since the signing of the Peace Accords in 1996, after 36 years of internal armed conflict, the country had not seen nor felt such a massive expression of public feeling in the capital city, the epicenter of political power.
 The armed conflict, one of the bloodiest and most silenced in Latin America, left a legacy of terror and impunity in the country.
 And silence continued to be the preferred language of the political and economic elite which maintained its power and privileges on the basis of one of the highest inequality rates in the continent.